dadosfera/dadosfera-ai-oss/docs/source/development/implementation_details.md

 ## Telemetry Events

-The Orchest shared library provides a module (`lib/python/orchest-internals/_orchest/internals/analytics.py`) which allows to send events to our telemetry backend.
+The Dadosfera AI shared library provides a module (`lib/python/orchest-internals/_orchest/internals/analytics.py`) which allows to send events to our telemetry backend.
 The caller of this module, needs, essentially, to provide an **already anonymized** payload (a dictionary) to the `send_event` function along with the event type to